open-ephys/gui-docs/source/User-Manual/Plugins/Onix-Source.rst

 * :code:`<probe_serial_number>_gainCalValues.csv`

-Calibration files can be loaded by clicking the :kbd:`...` button next to the respective file.
+Calibration files can be manually loaded by clicking the :kbd:`...` button next to the respective file.
 This will open a file dialog that allows you to select the calibration file for the probe.
 The calibration file must be in the format specified by the Neuropixels documentation, and the naming scheme must match the format above.